Honey Petal Plants

 Family: Poaceae

-Origin/Distribution: a classic dominant species of the Tall Grass Prairie, widely distributed across North America, found on remnant prairies, pastures, roadsides, is native to Maine
+Origin/Distribution: This is a classic dominant species of the Tall Grass Prairie, widely distributed across North America.
+It is found on remnant prairies, pastures, and roadsides, and is native to Maine.

 Habitat: stream banks, open woods, dry or moist grasslands

 More: This is a warm season grass, which means it is slow to awaken in spring and does it's most active growing during the warm summer months.
 Ground-feeding songbirds and game birds will eat the seeds as will small mammals.
 Grasses are excellent cover for numerous species in both summer and winter.
 The dried stalks are beautiful in the later seasons.
-Will self sow if happy, good for a large meadow-type planting, Larval host for (among others) the Tawny-edged Skipper, Polites themistocles, the Delaware Skipper, Anatrytone logan, and the Hobomok Skipper, Lon hobomok, all native to Maine.
+Will self sow if happy, good for a large meadow-type planting or in a large meadow-type bouquet, Larval host for (among others) the Tawny-edged Skipper, Polites themistocles, the Delaware Skipper, Anatrytone logan, and the Hobomok Skipper, Lon hobomok, all native to Maine.
 Deer resistant.

 According to Wikipedia, this grass is used "for soil conservation, forage production, game cover, as an ornamental grass, in phytoremediation projects, fiber, electricity, heat production, for biosequestration of atmospheric carbon dioxide, and more recently as a biomass crop for the production of ethanol and butanol."
-All subjects worthy a deeper dive and this comprehensive entry will get you started!
+All subjects worthy a deeper dive and the comprehensive Wikipedia entry will get you started.

 Image credit: Forest and Kim Starr via Creative Commons as found on North Carolina Extension Gardener Plant Toolbox, also Jelitto Staudensamen GmbH